BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Geometry.rst

 Inherits from VertexGeometry and adds the following:

-- array of triples of indices (per triangle)
+- array of pairs of indices (per edge)

-  - (2 indices x 8 bytes) per triangle
+  - (2 indices x 8 bytes) per edge
-  - 16 bytes per triangle
+  - 16 bytes per edge

 - represents topology and geometry separately
 - finding neighbors is at least well defined